- 80,000 points initial bonus

 - Earnings Are Unlimited & Points Don’t Expire: Earning limits and expiration dates for rewards are among the sneaky credit card-company tricks that have been significantly diminished in the wake of the Great Recession.
 However, some cards still bury such caveats in their fine print, so it’s important to point out that Citi Premier is not among them.
 This serves to simplify things and reduces the pressure to redeem strategically.

-- Numerous Redemption & Transfer Opportunities: You already know that you can redeem your Premier rewards for gift cards and get even more value by opting for travel booked through Citi.
+- Numerous Redemption & Transfer Opportunities: You already know that you can redeem your Premier rewards for gift cards and for travel booked through Citi.
 But those aren’t your only options.
 You can also “Shop with Points” on Amazon.com, swap your earnings for merchandise, make a mortgage or student-loan payment to any lender or transfer your rewards balance to one of Citi’s 13 hospitality partners (none of which is a domestic airline, by the way).
 You can find more information in our review of the Citi ThankYou Rewards program.

 - Citi Cardmember Benefits: Having any Citicard in your pocket provides a number of semi-exclusive benefits, such as ticket opportunities through Citi Private Pass and access to a concierge service.